monsterimpijyrki420/https-server/README.md

 # https-server
-Https server made for university assignment.
+Https server made as university project.
+Saves coordinates to database, where they can be requested.

-Receives and gives coordinates in JSON format:
+Receive and give coordinates in JSON format:
 {
 “username”: “johndoe”,
 “longitude”: “25.469414591526057”,
 “latitude”: “65.0580507136066”
 "sent":"2022-02-17T21:09:51.113Z"
+"description": "this is description" //optional
 }

+Features:
+  multithreading
-Features user registeration/authenticator.
+  user registeration/authenticator

-Takes keystore_location, keystore_password, path_to_database, database_name
-as a parameter at startup.

-Note: project is not completely finished, so there might be some bugs.
+  salting and hashing of passwords edition and deletion of coordinate possible query of coordinates with parameters